 Since 2005, Zopa has posted losses of over £20 million but most f its losses were due to startup, scale and growth.
 Thankfully Zopa is well funded by experienced venture capital companies.

 Zopa received my first investment in late 2016.
 I only invest in the higher paying Plus product because the added risk has netted me 3%+ in expected extra returns.
 I used to set all capital and interest payments to reinves but since the return rate targets were lowered to the mid 4% range, I decided not to reinvest.
 The low-risk Classic and Access accounts were no longer available beginning December 2017.
 I think the removal of the Safeguard Provision fund means increased risks to lenders’ and I certainly wouldn’t invest in the low paying Core account.
 If you are risk-averse, there may be better options such as Lending Works, Growth Street and even Assetz Capital.
 The one good thing about Zopa is you don’t need much of an investment strategy.
 Just choose your product, decide what to do with payments and you are done.

 Zopa Review Conclusion

-Despite the downsides, Zopa does makes it very simple for anyone to invest in peer to peer lending by offering two simple products with different returns and risks.
+Despite the downsides, Zopa makes it simple for anyone to invest in peer to peer lending by offering two simple products with different returns and risks.
 The ISA will be appealing to those looking for tax relief.
-The lower risk Core product won’t win any return awards so for me, the Plus product is worth the added risk for the higher returns.
 High lender demand is creating cash drag so you can expect your returns to be lower than advertised until borrower demand increases.
 Despite the issues, Zopa’s will still appeal to those looking to place money with a company that has the longest track record in the peer to peer lending sector.
 Only time will tell if it remains the strong peer to peer lending powerhouse it once was.

 I hope you found this Zopa review informative.